 Is a digital board game a board game?
 Where do you look for artists for your game?
 I find inspiration on behance.net among other places – and that was where I found Evgeny.
-I immediately fell in love with his strong expressive comic characters – and several of his works looked like digital games playing with analog references.
+I immediately fell in love with his strong expressive comic characters – and several of his works looked like digital games playing with analog references, while if you want to play games to make money online there are options like robin roo casino for this.
 I hope that he will be working on a board game project soon – his art rocks!
+If you enjoy board games you may enjoy to online gambling at http://cityout.lt/what-are-no-deposit-bonuses/ you can find all what you need to know about this kind of games.

 Hi Evgeny – where are you from?